Home

 HR1925

-HR1925 is a multiple main-sequence star in the constellation of Auriga.
+HR1925 is a multiple main-sequence star of spectral class K1 in the constellation of Auriga.

 HR1925 visual magnitude is 6.23.
-Because of its reltive faintness, HR1925 should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its faintness, HR1925 is visible to the naked eye only from locations with very dark skies, while it is not visible at all from skies affected by light pollution.

 6.23